Click or drag to resize

 .WithAllowPartialLatest(true));

-If you requested the above-specified hourly temperature data at, say, 11:42 on any given day, you could expect it to include values for 00:00, 01:00, 02:00 through to 11:00 on that day (bearing in mind that some stations are slower to report than others so you won't always get the absolute latest figures).
+If you requested the above-specified hourly temperature data at, say, 11:42 on any given day, for a real-world weather station that updates quickly, it would likely include values for 00:00, 01:00, 02:00, through to 11:00 on that day.
+Though bear in mind that some stations are slower to update than others so you won't always get the most recent values – our FAQ on update schedules explains more.

 Please note that the most recent time-series data can be a little volatile, as weather stations sometimes send multiple reports for the same time, some delayed, and some marked as corrections for reports they sent earlier.
 Our system generates time-series data using all the relevant reports that each weather station has sent, but the generated figures may change if delayed or corrected reports come through later.
 If you are storing partial-latest time-series data we suggest you overwrite it later with figures generated after the day has completed and any delayed/corrected reports have had time to filter through.